semaphoreci/docs/docs/account-management/billing-overview.md

 Your machine time spending can escalate due to factors like increased usage, parallelism, switching to a more expensive machine type, and a drop in pipeline performance.
 To optimize your machine time spending, consider the following tips:

 - **Limit Unnecessary Builds** - use [auto-cancel](/essentials/auto-cancel-previous-pipelines-on-a-new-push/) and [fail-fast](/fail-fast-stop-running-tests-on-the-first-failure/) features to run only the necessary jobs
-- **Track Performance** - monitor your pipeline performance with the pipeline insights tab and regularly review your spending trends on the billing page
+- **Track Performance** - monitor your pipeline performance with the pipeline insights tab and regularly review your spending trends on the Plans & Billing page
 - **Choose the Right Machine Type** - experiment with different machine types to find the best balance between performance and cost

 ### Storage & Egress